 While there may be variations in the process and procedures of staging an estate sale, everyone agrees that well-staged items in the home have a direct impact to the bottom line for both the client and the estate sale liquidator.

-Summary of Estate Sale Staging Tips
+Managing an Estate Sale Staging

 - Have a team of well-trained employees that are diligent and dependable.